Stig-Boye-Andersen/admonitio/README.md

 ## The solution
 The following solution could solve the problem outlined above.

 First to keep the reminder and the guide together the guide should be written in Markdown.
-Writing the guide in markdown would allow us to add a front matter to the guide an thereby specify additional information related to the guide - for example reminder date.
+Writing the guide in Markdown would allow us add a so called 'front matter' to the guide an thereby specify additional information related to the guide.
+That addition informaiton could be a reminder date and other relevant information.
 Below is a brief example of such a guide:

 ```markdown
 ---